AlanIslasMorris/Support_ticket_analysis/README.md

 # Support_ticket_analysis

 ## Overview
 This project is focused on analyzing customer support data from 2022 to 2023.
-The goal is to assess the relationship between customer value and the amount of attention required in terms of number of tickets, understand amount of time required to solve a ticket,  identify trends of level of attention per customer, and provide insights to improve customer support services.
+The goal is to assess the relationship between customer value and the amount of attention required in terms of number of tickets and time required to solve them.
+Some of the questions to be answered are:
+Understanding the amount of time required to solve a ticket and identifying trends of level of attention per customer.

 ## Dataset Description
 The analysis is based on two primary datasets: